build-guides

 form_factor UDIMM

-32GB handles OBS with multi-source scenes, a game, browser, Discord, and chat bot without ever paging to disk
+32GB handles OBS multi-source scenes, a running game, browser, Discord, and chat bot simultaneously without paging to disk

-Tall heatspreaders (44mm) may clear most CPU coolers but verify against low-profile AIO brackets before ordering
+44mm heatspreaders require a clearance check against low-profile AIO brackets before ordering

 Check Price on Amazon

-For a streaming-specific recommendation: install all 32GB in the A2+B2 slots (slots 2 and 4 counting from the CPU socket) for dual-channel operation.
-Running single-channel halves memory bandwidth, which costs 10–15% in streaming-adjacent workloads like video playback and desktop compositing.
+Install in the A2+B2 slots (the two slots farther from the CPU socket) for dual-channel.
+Single-channel halves memory bandwidth and costs 10-15% in streaming-adjacent workloads like desktop compositing and video playback.

 Check Price on Amazon